czetsuya/nextjs-auth-cognito/README.md

 # NextJS Authentication with Amazon Cognito

-This project is built on top of NextJS and is integrated with Amazon Cognito to provide Auth functionality such as signup, signin, and password reset.
+This project is built on top of NextJS and is integrated with Amazon Cognito to provide AuthComponent functionality such as signup, signin, and password reset.

 ## Amazon Cognito